dapicester/gitlab-ci-monitor/README.md

 - the red led is turned on when the build is failed
 - on the first failure a long buzz is emitted
 - when the buid is successful again two short buzzes are emitted
+- on network errors three buzzes are emitted and both red and yellow lights are turned on

 ![arduino photo](arduino.jpg "Example of Arduino connections")